 The auto-provision policy can be set to manage the deployment of application instances to different cloudlets providing better service and redundancy.
 The auto-provision policy works by monitoring FindCloudlet requests for applications across all cloudlets associated with the policy.
 FindCloudlet returns the best available cloudlet by selecting the most optimal cloudlet based on what is defined for the auto-provision policy.
 If enough client FindCloudlet counts for a particular cloudlet satisfy both Deploy Request Count and Deploy Interval Count thresholds set on the policy, a new application instance will automatically deploy to that cloudlet.
 Similar to the auto-scale policy, the min and max settings on the policy work to bound the number of application instances the policy will deploy.

 Deploy Request Count: As mentioned earlier, the auto-provision policy works by tracking FindCloudlet requests.
 Therefore, the Deploy Request Count refers to the FindCloudlet count.
 Determining whether to scale up (deploy another application instance) is dependent on both the Deploy Request Count and Deploy Interval Count, where at each interval, MobiledgeX measures the number of requests since the last interval for each cloudlet.
 Each interval is approximately 5 minutes and is adjusted as needed by MobiledgeX.
 If the number of requests is above the Deploy Request Count threshold for that interval and remains above the threshold for ‘count’ subsequent intervals, MobiledgeX will deploy an instance to that cloudlet.
-Currently, if the threshold criteria are not met, we would not scale down (un-deploy an app instance), but rather instead not deploy.
-This behavior will change in a future release.

 Deploy Interval Count: The number of intervals that meet the Deploy Request Count criteria to trigger automatic deployment.